cs-MohamedAyman/Problem-Solving-Training/level-2/README.md

 ## [`HackerRank OJ sheets`](/level-2/README.md)

-The HackerRank OJ sheets: [phase-2-data-structures](/level-2/hackerrank/phase-2-data-structures), [phase-2-algorithms-basics](/level-2/hackerrank/phase-2-algorithms-basics), These sheets contain linear and non-linear data structures problems plus advanced data structures problems, and basic algorithms problems.
-These sheets were ordered based on the problem difficulty and grouped by the problem type.
+The HackerRank OJ sheets: [phase-2-data-structures](/level-2/hackerrank/phase-2-data-structures), [phase-2-algorithms-basics](/level-2/hackerrank/phase-2-algorithms-basics), each sheet of them contains linear and non linear data structures problems, and basic algorithms problems.
+These sheets were ordered based on the problem difficulty and grouped by the problem topic.
 Finally, each sheet contains ~120 problems.

 <table>
     <thead>